schu4276/3601-lab2_client-server/LABTASKS.md

 * Merge the associated feature branch into master by accepting the (perhaps modified) pull request
 * Move the story to the Done or Closed track as you see fit

+### Try to slice the cake

+:warning: Our descriptions below tend to treat the server modifications as separate from the client updates.
+This is generally _not_ how you'd want to write stories, as you want your stories to slice all the way through the cake, from the UI through to the server (and possibly database, etc.) and back to the UI.

+So when you create and estimates stories for your ZenHub board, try to make them so they also slice the cake.
+So where we require below that you provide `api/todos` as a server-side endpoint that returns all the To-Dos in the system, you would want a story that includes a UI element (e.g., a "Get all To-Dos" button) that makes the appropriate call to the server, and the server-side functionality that supports that end-point, and any necessary functionality on the client-side to handle the response.

 ## Extending the server API

 The initial server (Java) code demonstrates reading in a